proofcert/fpccheck/README.md

 Drop a line or get hacking!

 How to know if you've broken something?
-Bedwyr support for debugging and unit testing is primitive, so things can get interesting.
+Bedwyr support for debugging and unit testing is rudimentary, so things can get interesting.
 The file `debug.thm` implements the conventional debugging predicates and (generous) traces can be obtained uncommenting lines ended with the `%DEBUG` marker in `.thm` files.